onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 collaboration bodies.
 With limited operational experience and much more dynamic requirements, open source communities are expected to evolve these VNF guidelines further before final documentation of those aspects necessary for standardization.
-This white paper and accompanying reference documents provides VNF providers, NCSPs and other interested 3rd parties a set of guidelines and requirements for the design, build and overall lifecycle management of VNFs.
+This document and accompanying refer documents provides VNF providers, NCSPs and other interested 3rd parties a set of guidelines and requirements for the design, build and overall lifecycle management of VNFs.

 **VNF Providers**